Yamaha VMAX: Specifications

 Overall, the V-Max is 2300 mm long, 795 mm wide, and 1160 mm high.
 The engine is a tuned version of the double overhead camshaft, four valve per cylinder, liquid-cooled V-4 from the Yamaha Venture.
 Along with other modifications to the engine, the compression ratio was raised to 10.5:1, and the V-Boost system was added.

 V-Boost

-V-Boost is a system that opens butterfly valves in the intake manifold between the 1st and 2nd and between the 3rd and 4th cylinders starting from 5,750 rpm.
+V-Boost is a system by which butterfly valves are opened in the intake manifold between the 1st and 2nd, and between the 3rd and 4th cylinders starting from 5,750 rpm.
 The valves are opened gradually to match the rising engine speed with a signal provided by the ignition system.
 The valves are at the full open position at 8,000 rpm.
 A small black box sends a computed signal to a servo motor that pulls a wire to open the butterfly valves.
 The V-Boost system adds 10 percent to the top power rating of the base engine.